 Corporate governance builds smoother-running operations

-Everyone knows where to go and what to do, as well as what their responsibilities are.
+Expectations are understood.
+Processes and policies are laid out clearly.
+Everyone knows where to go and what to do, as well as their responsibilities.
 That goes from the board of directors down to the latest hire.
-Companies run smoother as a result.
+As a result, companies run smoother.

 Compliance costs are minimized, and risks are mitigated